 Walking in the old city of Cordoba was very pleasant, we had so many opportunities to take beautiful photos which will help to remember this sunny city of Cordoba during the coming cold Russian winters :)

 Next excursion which we had was Gibraltar.
 It is the last colony of the United Kingdom in Europe surrounded by Spanish territory.
 It occupied the edge of the land near the straits of Gibraltar.

 This small piece of land is a reason of permanent arguments between Spain and the UK because of its strategic location.
 Gibraltar includes two parts: the city-place and the rock.

 There are two tourist attractions on the rock: caves and monkeys.
-The group of caves look as a large night club as they are illuminated by constantly changing colors of light.
+The group of caves looks as a large night club as they are illuminated by constantly changing colors of light.